 - Loan repayment (if any)

 Variable costs are the costs that change as per the business activities.
 Unlike fixed costs, variable costs are not easy to pre-determine.
 As variable costs are related to your sales volume, they can increase or decrease sharply.

-Following are the variables costs an eCommerce business usually have –
+Following are the variables expenses an eCommerce business usually has –

 - Cost of goods.